 But don’t go too far with automating the process — you don’t want to miss out on responses to the updates you share and lose out on the social side of things.
 Plan on checking in on all your accounts at least once a day to look for opportunities to engage with your followers in real time, even if just for a few minutes.

-Social media is hard for businesses to get right.
-But if you approach it with a strategy and pay attention to what works as you go, you can start to get better results out of the time you spend on it.
+Social media can be hard for businesses to get right.
+If you approach it with a strategy and pay attention to what works as you go, you can start to get better results out of the time you spend on it.

 How often do you post on social media?
 Let us know in the comments!